-An applicant may request to withdraw from the Rental Repair Program at any time before construction begins.
-The voluntary withdrawal process will be followed in the event an applicant requests to withdraw from the Rental Repair Program.
+An applicant may request to withdraw from the Rental Repair Reimbursement Program at any time before funds are disbursed.
+The voluntary withdrawal process will be followed in the event an applicant requests to withdraw from the Rental Repair Reimbursement Program.